Bolatito12/ONLINE-RETAIL-STORE-ANALYSIS/README.md

 ## Data Used
 -	<a href="https://www.theforage.com/virtual-experience/MyXvBcppsW2FkNYCX/tata-group/data-visualisation-p5xo/creating-effective-visuals">Dataset</a>

+##  Key Problems & Questions
- **Revenue Trends** | How does revenue fluctuate monthly, and why do seasonal trends occur (especially in 2011)? |
+1 **Revenue Trends** | How does revenue fluctuate monthly, and why do seasonal trends occur (especially in 2011)? |

- **Top Countries by Revenue** | Which 10 countries generate the highest revenue, excluding the UK?
+2 **Top Countries by Revenue** | Which 10 countries generate the highest revenue, excluding the UK?
 How does revenue compare to the quantity sold? |

- **Top 10 Customers** | Who are the top 10 revenue-generating customers, ranked from highest to lowest? |
+3 **Top 10 Customers** | Who are the top 10 revenue-generating customers, ranked from highest to lowest? |

- **Regional Demand Analysis** | Which countries (excluding the UK) have the highest demand, supporting business expansion opportunities? |
+4 **Regional Demand Analysis** | Which countries (excluding the UK) have the highest demand, supporting business expansion opportunities? |